jjsvenson/jj-svenson-baseball-analytics/index.md

 This project uses R to evaluate a catcher's performance when given a Trackman csv.

 - [Link to Project Repository](https://github.com/username/project2)
-- <iframe src="https://jjsvenson.github.io/jj-svenson-baseball-analytics/assets/Arizona Wildcats Catcher Evaluations.pdf" width="100%" height="600px">
+- <iframe src="https://jjsvenson.github.io/jj-svenson-baseball-analytics/assets/Arizona-Wildcats-Catcher-Evaluations.pdf" width="100%" height="600px">
     Your browser does not support inline PDFs.
 </iframe>
 - Technologies used: R and Trackman